-Lecturers

-Starting time Finishing time Day Start date Finish date Office

-Emilio Hernandez Garcia ehg899@uib.es You need to book a date with the professor in order to attend a tutorial.

-12:30 13:30 Monday 05/09/2016 14/07/2017 207 a l'edifici

-Tomás Miguel Sintes Olives dels instituts
+Lecturers Office hours for students Lecturers Starting time Finishing time Day Start date End date Office Emilio Hernandez Garcia ehg899@uib.es • You need to bo ook a date with the professor in order to attend a tutoria ıl.
+Maximino San Miguel Ruibal msr260@uib.es You need to book a date with the professor in order to attend a tutorial.
+12:30 13:30 Wednesday 11/09/2017 08/07/2018 207 (Ed.
+Instituts Tomás Miguel Sintes Olives tomas.sintes@uib.es Universitaris de Recerca)

-tomas.sintes@uib.es universitaris

-de recerca